 What work experience/internships did you have before beginning with Imperial College Business School?

-Regardless of the outcome, my passion for providing pharmaceutical services and advice remained unchanged.
-In search of enhanced financial security, I returned to the UK to leverage networking opportunities.
 Since 2018, I have managed several independent, as well as big chain pharmacies in London and in South East England.
 My most recent employment, and the one on which I focused most of my professional expertise, was management of Chelsea Pharmacy in London.
 I was also employed by BUPA Cromwell Hospital as a bank pharmacist within the outpatient pharmacy department.